Guatemala & El Salvador: Lost Cities of the Ancient Maya Tour

 Day 5: Yaxhá, Topoxté.

 Day 6: Fly to Guatemala City.
-Overnight two nights in Concepción de Ataco.
+Drive to Suchitoto, El Salvador.

-Day 8: Joya de Cerén, San Andrés, Cerro Verde National Park.
-Overnight Suchitoto
+Day 9: Joya de Cerén, San Andrés, Cerro Verde National Park.

 Day 11: Fly back to the USA.